horms/ovs/Documentation/intro/install/dpdk.rst

 ``dpdk-init``
   Specifies whether OVS should initialize and support DPDK ports.
 This field can either be ``true`` or ``try``.
-  A value of ``true`` will cause the ovs-vswitchd process to abort on initialization failure.
+  A value of ``true`` will cause the ovs-vswitchd process to hard stop on initialization failure.
   A value of ``try`` will imply that the ovs-vswitchd process should continue running even if the EAL initialization fails.